 4. Seek professional help if necessary.

 Improving your relationship with money won’t happen overnight, but it’s worth the effort.
-By taking the time to improve your relationship with money, you can enjoy a healthier, happier, and more financially secure life.
+By improving your relationship with money, you can enjoy a healthier, happier, and more financially secure life.